wayfair-incubator/pygitops/docs/why-pygitops.md

 ### Others?

-Other than pygitops, there are very few maintained, high-level, git utility libraries we are aware of.
+Other than pygitops, there are very few maintained, high-level, Git utility libraries we are aware of.
 As such, we started pygitops.